 A formal Acceptance Test will be performed on the final build flight software prior to start of IDPU functional tests.
 During environmental tests and suite level testing, more experience and test time with the flight software with real instrument data shall be gained, and changes are expected.
 Any subsequent changes in the flight software will go through the similar acceptance testing.
 The test shall be designed to verify each of the software functional requirements as called out in the requirements documents.
-The test plan shall be reviewed internally prior to the start of testing; Project participation at this review is welcome.
+A Software Requirements Verification Matrix will be developed to show that the test sequence verifies all the documented requirements.
+The Matrix shall be reviewed internally prior to the start of testing; Project participation at this review is welcome.